hanzopgp/DecentralizedCasino/README.md

 <pre><code>
 DecentralizedCasino/
 ├── dapp/
-│   	├── contracts/
-│       │       ├── games/ 	       (Contains game model solidity code)
+│   	├── contracts/               (Contains all the backend in solidity) │       │       ├── games/ 	       (Contains game model)
 │       │       ├── lib/               (Contains libs like safemath, ownable...)
 │       │       ├── token/             (Contains the token files of the casino) │       │       ├── Casino.sol         (Main solidity file)